 - The business revenue model is the strategy of planning a company’s revenue streams and the resources required with the timeline.

 As Revenue Model describes how a company generates revenue from the value it gives to the customers, it is essential to plan, manage, and well define before actually start a business.
 The well-defined revenue model will give confidence to the investors and it will help to raise the capital easily.

 The executive summary is to give an overview of our business without reading the entire plan.
 It explains the main purpose and revenue models in short of our business in the words of executives.
 It includes the necessary information that investors can see the potential in our business.

 - The executive summary is the short, concise, and optimistic overview of our Business Plan.

 A business plan is a formal written document covering the above topics.
-An ideal business plan should need well-defined goals of a business and strategy, a game plan, methods for attaining goals, and the time-frame required to achieve it.
+An ideal business plan should need well-defined goals of a business and strategy, a game plan, methods for attaining goals, and the time frame required to achieve them.
 In addition, a proper business plan needs to cover the revenue model, capital and infrastructure requirements, and SWOT analysis of the business which we are planning.

 Thanks for reading.
 Please comment on the below comment box, if you would like to share your thoughts about a business plan.
 Please free to comment about your business plan which you would like to share with new entrepreneurs.

 Thanks & Regards